 Step 1: Find Your Maximum Heart Rate

-Each energy zone is based on a percentage of your maximum heart rate (MHR) measured in beats per minute.
+When it comes to heart rate zone training, there are a few things you should know.
+First, each energy zone is based on a percentage of your maximum heart rate (MHR) measured in beats per minute.
 Remember — maximum heart rate is not a target number to reach during your workout.
 Maximum heart rate is different for every person and affected by personal factors, including fitness level.

 There are also many formulas to estimate your maximum heart rate.
 In the Spinning program, we use the following formula:

 Step 2: Ride in the Right Spinning® Energy Zone™